-To protect the public, attorneys, litigants, and those that work in or for the Southern District of Mississippi, the Court has entered six special orders, four of which [52, 53, 57, 60] curtailed in-court proceedings.
-Each time, the Court considered, among other factors, the reported cases of COVID-19 and the rate at which it was spreading.
-When Special Order #6 was entered, it appeared that the number of reported cases had stabilized.
-And other factors-like the number of patients in ICU and on ventilators-had not appreciably changed over the preceding month.
-The Court also noted that state and local governments were easing the restrictions they imposed on the populous.
-Finally, the Court noted that the risks were not the same in each division.
+To protect the public, attorneys, litigants, and those that work in or for the Southern District of Mississippi, the Court has entered seven special orders, five of which [52, 53, 57, 60, 61] curtailed in-court proceedings.
+Each time, the Court considered, among other factors, the reported cases of COVID-19 and the rate at which the virus was spreading.